5 Reasons Why You Should Never Turn Down An Interview

 2. Loyalty Can Be A Slippery Slope

-Long gone are the days when a career spanned 25 years, and ended with a retirement party and a gold watch.
-In fact, the new normals for millennials is to spend an average of 2.5 years at any one position.
+Long gone are the days when a career spanned 25 years and ended with a retirement party and a gold watch.
+In fact, the new normals for millennials are to spend an average of 2.5 years at any one position.

 And even if you do find yourself in a long term position, you might be selling yourself short.
 Chances are incremental raises and promotions will not carry the same kind of bump in $ a new job will (unless of course you are given a counteroffer).
 Then too is the reality that there's a limit to how far one can climb at the same firm.
 While your boss may think highly of you, if you are looking to move into a new area or take on responsibilities that greatly vary from your current position, you might just stand a better chance of being thought of in a new light somewhere new.

 And finally, the truth is, when cuts need to be made some companies will look to cut the costliest employees first.
 If the choice comes down between someone who is working near the top of the pay grade and a newer hire, chances are you very well might be the first on the chopping block.